 Gabrielle (Gabby) Glenn serves as Prevention Coordinator for the PROSPER program at the College of Public Health.
 Gabby holds a bachelor’s degree in Human Ecology and master’s degree in Public Health, specializing in Health Behavior and Health Promotion, from The Ohio State University.
 Gabby has a diverse public health background, including work in active living and nutrition promotion, HIV prevention, and maternal child health.
 The bulk of her experience has been in reproductive and sexual health, most recently as a Community Health Educator at Planned Parenthood of Greater Ohio, implementing evidence-based programs to young people across the state.
 Her ultimate passion lies in Global Health and she has had the opportunity to do work in Ecuador, Ethiopia, and Kenya.

-Kelly Henderson-Cabral serves as Prevention Coordinator for the PROSPER program at the College of Education and Human Ecology and provides support to Perry, Monroe and Washington counties.
-She received her B.S. in agriculture from Ohio State University and her master’s degree in agricultural and Extension education.
+Kelly Henderson-Cabral serves as Prevention Coordinator for the PROSPER program at the College of Education and Human Ecology and provides support to Perry and Monroe counties.
+She received her B.S. in agriculture from Ohio State University and her M.A. in agricultural and Extension education at New Mexico State University.
 Kelly has over 10 years of experience in community leadership and education in both the southwest and midwest regions focusing on food and health factors that impact community development.
-Most recently, Kelly worked for the Ohio Ecological Food and Farm Association as the co-director of a USDA grant that resulted in a comprehensive educational program for beginning farmers in Ohio.
+Most recently, Kelly worked for the Ohio Ecological Food and Farm Association as the co-director of a USDA grant that resulted in a comprehensive statewide educational program for beginning farmers in Ohio.

 Kenzie Moore serves as a Prevention Coordinator for the PROSPER program in the College of Education and Human Ecology.
 She received her B.A. in English from the Ohio State University and her master’s degree in Library and Information Sciences, specializing in teen and tween services, from Syracuse University.
 Kenzie has spent her career focusing on public programming, positive youth development, and community outreach.
 Most recently, she worked as a Youth Services Supervisor for the Columbus Metropolitan Library, managing library services for youth 0-18 and their caregivers in two branches in Franklin County.